 Poor-quality colostrum is often a result of the ration fed to the pregnant cows during the dry period.
 In an ideal dry period, a cow maintains her take-up of dry matter up to calving day.
 However, this is only possible if the cow has access to tasty rations 24 hours a day.
 The quality of the colostrum is also influenced by the raw protein content of the rations and the amount of minerals and vitamins available.

-If despite all these measures diarrhoea and airway infections regularly occur on your farm, request an appointment with the young stock specialists.
+If despite all these measures diarrhea and airway infections regularly occur on your farm, request an appointment with the young stock specialists.
 They will help you analyse your management: from dry period through to the provision of colostrum and from hygiene to accommodation.